 Give it a try, or sub in the vegetables you enjoy smoking the most.

-- Other Toppings to Try – Aside from BBQ, some other great seasonings to top your smoked cream cheese block with include a hot Mexican blend, ranch dressing mix, and a combo of fresh and peppery herbs (thyme, dill, basil, etc.).
+- Other Toppings to Try – Aside from BBQ, try topping your block with a hot Mexican spice blend, ranch dressing mix, or a combo of fresh and peppery herbs (thyme, dill, basil, etc.).

 Storing & Reheating

 We’re working with dairy here, so all leftovers need to go right into the refrigerator!
-If left out for longer than 2 hours, it’s no good.
+If left out for longer than 2 hours, your smoked cream cheese is no longer good.

 To reheat, a short (and I mean short) trip in the microwave will be plenty.
-If 10 seconds doesn’t do it, go for another 5, and so on until it’s as warm as you’d like.
+If 10 seconds doesn’t do it, continue in 5-second increments until it’s as warm as you’d like.

-For the same reason, avoid overstuffing with wood chips to prevent excessive smoking that may raise the temperature too high while smoking cream cheese.
+For the same reason, avoid overstuffing with wood chips to prevent excessive smoking that may raise the temperature too high.

 It shouldn’t.
 In this particular instance, the block is being slowly heated on its own and will remain solid.
 There shouldn’t be any breaking of the ingredients.